Quick summary: Vitamin B12 Deficiency and Hair Loss

 - Fortified foods: Some breakfast cereals, plant-based milks, and nutritional yeasts are fortified with vitamin B12.

 Getting enough vitamin B12 through your diet is ideal.
 However, for some people, this might not be possible, particularly for individuals following a vegetarian or vegan diet.
-If you have trouble consuming B12-rich foods, or have issues with absorption, supplements can be a valuable alternative way to meet your B12 needs.
+If you have trouble consuming B12-rich foods or have absorption issues, supplements can be a valuable alternative way to meet your B12 needs.

 Vitamin B12 Supplements